 The STING Targeted Library has been created by docking-based virtual screening using X-ray data for dimer form of STING in complex with cyclic di-GMP (PDB ID: 4F9G).
 The formation of at least 1 H-bond with Thr263 has been used as an obligatory docking constraint during screening (Fig. 1).

-Those 1,600 compounds that comprise the Library are Ro5-compliant and do not contain reactive and toxic groups.
+The selected 1,600 drug-like screening compounds of potential STING agonists and antagonists that comprise the Library are Ro5-compliant and do not contain reactive and toxic groups.
 The docking score value is available for each compound in the compound structure file provided on requests.

 Figure 1.
 Compound F6548-1965 in the STING dimer binding site.
 The model obtained by molecular docking.